What is application integration?

 The amount of data and time required is modest, as application integration deals primarily with the connection of applications at the workflow level.

 Application integration can be cloud-based such as an SaaS CRM application, reside on-premise behind a firewall such as a traditional ERP system, or it can be deployed in a hybrid environment, where cloud applications are hosted on private servers.

 - Application programming interfaces (APIs): APIs are procedures and rules that define how different pieces of software interact, allowing applications to communicate with each other.
 APIs tap into the specified data structure to help developers quickly access the functionality of other applications.

 - Event-driven actions: An event-driven action occurs when a trigger – an event – kicks off a procedure or set of actions.
 The following are examples of event-driven actions: the invoicing and billing of a customer after an order is submitted, or managing an opportunity-to-order workflow from an ERP system to a CRM system.

 - Data mapping: The mapping of data in one system to another defines how the data will be exchanged, making it easier to export, group, or analyse later.
 For example, a customer enters information into a contact form within one application.
 The data is then mapped to corresponding fields in adjacent applications.

 Common application integration challenges

-When done properly, enterprise application integration can help organizations become more responsive and agile.
+When done properly, enterprise application integration can help organisations become more responsive and agile.
 However, it can also be a complex undertaking.

 With careful planning and the right tools, application integration can help businesses thrive in a competitive environment.
-Some of the common challenges organizations encounter when implementing application integration projects include:
+Some of the common challenges organisations encounter when implementing application integration projects include: